FranBte/franborg.co/content/projects/project1.md

 featured: true
 ---

 CSS image of a lightbulb using JavaScript.
-The image implements a playful design when the user interacts on a click.
+Switch on the lightbulb!